aaronbembenek/making-formulog-fast/artifact/README.md

 	interpret-unbatched 1.29s
 ```

-While this experiment uses a small set of relatively fast-running benchmarks, our results are generally in line with the paper's claims: compilation leads to speedups over interpretation; interpreting with eager evaluation can be faster than compiled semi-naive on SMT-heavy case studies (dminor and symex); compiled eager evaluation is faster than interpreted eager evaluation;
+While this experiment uses a small set of relatively fast-running benchmarks, our results are generally in line with the paper's claims: compilation leads to speedups over interpretation; interpreting with eager evaluation can be faster than compiled semi-naive on SMT-heavy case studies (dminor and symex); and compiled eager evaluation is faster than interpreted eager evaluation.

-XXX and compilation (with eager evaluation, as appropriate) can make Formulog competitive with reference implementations written in non-Datalog languages (i.e., the scuba and klee tools).

-This is the output we received on the Ubuntu server (using the x86 Docker image):
+This is the output we received on the resource-constrained Ubuntu server (using the x86 Docker image):

 ```
 XXX
 ```

-These results are XXX
+Formulog does not perform as strongly here due to the low number of cores on the server (only 4 vCPUs); however, you can see that it still beats klee by a wide margin in the symex experiment.

 ### Experiment #2: Count SLOC for Eager Evaluation Implementations